 By the way, click here if you want to find the perfect dobro for you.

 While rock and roll may rely heavily on the electric bass, bluegrass music tends to feature the acoustic upright bass instead.
-The upright bass is essential at moving songs forward and giving it that driving rhythm.
+The upright bass is essential for moving songs forward and giving them that driving rhythm.

 Along with the mandolin, the combo serves as a great rhythm for bluegrass music in place of a drum set or other type of percussion.
 Bassists are often in high demand in the bluegrass genre since great upright bass players are sometimes hard to come by.

 The guitar is a necessary part of the bluegrass rhythm section and helps to fill in the gaps.
 This instrument has a major place in bluegrass just as it does in just about every other genre of music.
 Bluegrass guitar players are often known as “flatpickers” and while early on in bluegrass, guitar players only kept the rhythm, soloists are now very common.

 Bluegrass guitar legends such as Tony Rice and Doc Watson and newer players such as Bryan Sutton, David Grier, and Tim Stafford rule the genre.

 While the instruments above are the most common ones in the bluegrass genre, bands of all kinds exist out there.
 Many bands mix up the basics and have other instruments in the band to provide for differentiation from the norm or just to offer highlights with special songs here and there.

 In public bluegrass jams, attendees play many other instruments as well from time to time.
 Here are a few of the other instruments you may see in bluegrass music, either at jams or in bands.

 - Diatonic Harmonica

 - Banjo Hybrid Instruments